nel-nuss/FOSSGIS-Project/README.md

 #### Reprojection, Rasterization, Proximity Raster Generation:
-This script will reproject your downloaded layers into a new Coordinate reference System, rasterize them and generate proximity rasters.
+The script proximity_and_calc.bat will reproject your downloaded layers into a new Coordinate reference System, rasterize them and generate proximity rasters.

 1. Make sure you are still in the correct folder in the OSGeo4W shell.
 2. Type reproject_rasterize.bat to execute the next script.
 3. Type proximity_and_calc.bat and press Enter to execute for the next step.

-[BROKEN]
+This script is currently BROKEN at the Proximity Raster Generation step.
+Execute the file rasterize_reproject.bat in the command line.
+Then open the script proximity_and_calc.bat in the Editor app and copy out the lines of code and executing individually until this error can be fixed.

 You will obtain intermediate files with the prefix reproj_ and raster_ as well as proxim_.